sbt/sbt-web/README.md

 show web-assets:assets
 ```

-Source file tasks take input, typically from `sourceDirectory in Assets` (and/or `TestAssets`) and produce a sequence
+Source file tasks take input, typically from `Assets / sourceDirectory` (and/or `TestAssets`) and produce a sequence
 of files that have been generated from that input.

 The following code illustrates a more complete example where input files matching *.coffee are taken and copied to an